Apple Tree Yard: Home media release

 The four-part series was released on DVD and Blu-ray on 20 February 2017.

 Popular culture

-Some fans of the BBC show Sherlock, a show featuring mystery and misdirection, speculated and theorised that Apple Tree Yard was a ruse for a secret additional episode of the show's final season.
+Some fans of the BBC show Sherlock, a show featuring mystery and misdirection, speculated and theorised that Apple Tree Yard was a ruse for a secret additional episode of the show's fourth series.
 This was speculated as part of the Johnlock conspiracy theory in the Sherlock fandom.
 The reasons attributed included that it was replacing Sherlock in the timeslot, and starred Emily Watson, who shares a surname with the fictional character John Watson.
-This was purely speculative and was never addressed by the creators of Apple Tree Yard.
+This was speculative and never addressed by the creators of Apple Tree Yard.